What is the main source of law authorising this entity form?

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

 All shares must have the same nominal value.
-Given that the SAU is a company of only one shareholder, there is no reason or purpose to determine different classes of shares or different voting or economic rights.
+Given that the SAU is a company of only one shareholder, there is no reason or purpose to create or establish different classes of shares or different voting or economic rights.

 What documentation is required for the transfer of ownership interests?

-The shareholder transferring its shares must serve a notice upon the President of the Board of Directors regarding said transfer.
-The execution of a stock purchase agreement between the shareholder and the third party is common.
+The shareholder transferring shares must serve a notice upon the President of the Board of Directors regarding said transfer.
+The execution of a stock purchase agreement between the shareholder and transferee shareholder is common.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?